prototypefund/reproducible-website/_docs/jvm.md

 artifact-id=<artifactId as in pom.xml>
 version=<version as in pom.xml>

-# source information, as source tarball artifact in repository and/or url and/or scm coordinates
+# source information for rebuilders, as source tarball artifact in repository and/or url and/or scm coordinates
 source.artifact=<groupId>:<artifactId>:<version>:<classifier>:<extension>
 source.url=<url where to download official source tarball>
 source.scm.uri=<source control uri, typically corresponding to the project.scm.developerConnection or project.scm.connection in the pom.xml>